Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (2) The information required to be transmitted under

-this Section must be transmitted not later than the end of the next business day after the date on which a controlled substance is dispensed, or at such other time as may be required by the Department by administrative rule.
+this Section must be transmitted not later than the end of the business day on which a controlled substance is dispensed, or at such other time as may be required by the Department by administrative rule.

 (3) A dispenser must transmit the information